ebzzry/ebzzry.github.io/src/frog.md

 ### bootstrap.css and bootstrap.min.css

-These two files are responsible for what is commonly called as "theme" -- it controls the look of the site.
+These two files are responsible for what is commonly called as “theme”—it controls the look of the site.
 To change these files, let’s head over to <http://bootswatch.com/>, then let’s select a theme you like.
 Let’s presume that you want to download the *Cerulean* theme.
 Click the dropdown box arrow, next to the download link, for that theme.
 Select and download both `bootstrap.min.css` and